 - Pre-trip inspections of trucks

 - Securing processes so the load does not shift or fall during transit

 - Hours of service rules that dictate when drivers must take mandatory rest breaks

 - How miles and other information must be logged

 - Record-keeping requirements

-Because commercial trucks are usually much larger than passenger vehicles, the damages that occupants in passenger vehicles suffer are often considerable.
+Because commercial trucks are usually much larger than passenger vehicles, occupants in passenger vehicles often suffer catastrophic injuries.
 This means that trucking companies and insurers have a lot more to lose, so they will likely fight aggressively to try to deny or minimize your claim.

-A personal injury lawyer who is experienced with handling these types of claims will know how to best prepare and present your case to maximize your potential for recovery.
+A Plano truck accident lawyer who is experienced in handling these types of claims will know how to best prepare and present your case to maximize your potential for recovery.